 Robin H. Holmes

-Dr. Robin Holmes became Vice President for Student Affairs on July 15, 2007.
+Dr. Robin Holmes became Vice President for Student Life on July 15, 2007.
 As Vice President, Dr. Holmes leads the university’s efforts in support of students’ academic success, and oversees the Career Center, the Counseling and Testing Center, the Dean of Students office, the Erb Memorial Union, the University Health Center, the Holden Center, University Housing, and the Department of Physical Education and Recreation.

 Dr. Holmes is a licensed clinical psychologist and has worked at the University of Oregon since 1992.
 She also maintains a clinical therapy practice and consults on issues of diversity and multicultural organizational development for higher education institutions and private corporations.
 She served as Dean of Students and director of the University Counseling and Testing Center prior to her appointment as Vice President.
 She has taught classes and workshops on multiculturalism, multicultural competencies in therapy, multicultural organizational development, cross-cultural dynamics in conflict mediation, as well as identity formation and development.